cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 To start scheduling tasks on a container cluster we first need to create one using `gcloud`.
-Here is a command to create an auto-scalable cluster that will scale down to zero nodes when there is no load for some time and quickly scale up with the load during pick hours:
+Here is a command to create an auto-scalable cluster that will scale down to zero nodes when there is no load for some time and quickly scale up with the load during peak hours:

 ```yaml
 gcloud container clusters create cirrus-ci-cluster \